 Pipe tobacco has moved into the mainstream, used by millions of smokers every day.
-Some are buying products off the shelf, more enterprising out on the fringe “RYO lifestyle” smokers are making their own blends at the kitchen table and reinventing tobacco usage all over again.?
+Some are buying products off the shelf, more enterprising out on the fringe “RYO lifestyle” smokers are making their own blends at the kitchen table and reinventing pipe tobacco usage all over again.

 Pipe Tobacco Variations Every Modern Smoker Should Know About